emingenc/newsletter_app/README.md

 ### create a admin user

-After docker compose up, youcan create a new user with the 'http://localhost/#/register' url.
+After docker compose up, you can create a new user with the 'http://localhost/#/register' url.

 I did not put nav button for register since it is admin only.